binshi/ml-ds/machine-learning.md

 ### 1.1.Regression:- {#530e}

+**Regression **is a **statistical **measurement used in finance, investing and other disciplines that attempts to determine the strength of the relationship between one dependent variable \(usually denoted by Y\) and a series of other changing variables \(known as independent variables\).

-_**Regression**_is the type of Supervised Learning in which labelled data used, and this data is used to make predictions in a continuous form.
+_**Regression**\_is the type of Supervised Learning in which labelled data used, and this data is used to make predictions in a continuous form.
 The output of the input is always ongoing, and the graph is linear.
-Regression is a form of predictive modelling technique which investigates the relationship between a dependent variable\[_**Outputs**_\] and independent variable\[_**Inputs**_\].
+Regression is a form of predictive modelling technique which investigates the relationship between a dependent variable\[_**Outputs**_\] and independent variable\[_**Inputs**\_\].
 This technique used for forecasting the weather, time series modelling, process optimisation.
 Ex:- One of the examples of the regression technique is House Price Prediction, where the price of the house will predict from the inputs such as No of rooms, Locality, Ease of transport, Age of house, Area of a home.

 #### Types of Regression Algorithms:- {#ed8a}